 Have you ever wondered what goes into designing a crochet pattern?
 It’s different for everyone, but I thought it would be fun to share my process with all of you.
 This is part 2 of a series of behind-the-scenes posts, where you can join me as I work through a new design.

-This post contains affiliate links (click for more info).
+This post contains sponsored content and affiliate links (click for more info).
 If you click one of these links and then make a purchase, I may be compensated.
 You get the same great prices, and you will be helping to support this site!

 Last time, we talked about starting the process, determining how much yarn to use, choosing a yarn, and ordering it.
-Now I have my lovely Red Heart Soft Touch yarn, and a few hours to play with it, which means it’s time to swatch!
+Now I have my lovely Red Heart Soft Touch yarn, which I received free from Red Heart for this pattern, and a few hours to play with it.
+That means it’s time to swatch!
 So you can get a better idea of timing, I actually did this swatch on 11/17.

 Swatching can be fun!